TB-blog/TB/README.md

 Welcome to contribute by creating issues or sending pull requests.
 See [Contributing Guide](CONTRIBUTING.md) for guidelines.

 ## License
-Mand Mobile is licensed under the MIT License.
+TB is licensed under the MIT License.
 See the [LICENSE](LICENSE) file.